Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/12-02-east.png)

-* Once you get to the relay point, go back to Gensokyo
+* Once you get to the relay point, grind until Wriggle 120 BP on 11F

 ## <a id="Header-4-6"></a>Golden Mirror Fight